bmanders716/bmanders716.github.io/cookbook.md

 Oyster Soup.

 _Ingredients_--2 dozen oysters.
-               1Ω pint of white stock.
+               1Ì†∞int of white stock.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
-               2†oz. of flour.
+               2‡Ø∫. of flour.
                1 teaspoonful of anchovy sauce.
                A few drops of lemon juice.
                Pepper and salt.